-If you’re thinking of accessing your pension savings, making a withdrawal, or wish to surrender your investment policy because of financial difficulties, please ensure you fully consider the implications before doing so.
-We have provided some useful information below where you can find a range of impartial support networks that can help you.
-We strongly recommend you investigate the support networks available before making any decisions in relation to ceasing or taking withdrawals from your policy.
+If you’re thinking of accessing your pension savings, making a withdrawal, or wish to surrender your investment policy because of financial difficulties, we strongly recommend you investigate the support networks available before making any decisions.
+You'll find some useful information below on a range of impartial support networks that can help you.

 Please visit the

 Money Advice Service website which provides extremely useful information that can help you.
 There is also a useful tool that can be found

 here which enables you to see the places where you can gain further debt based help, guidance and advice if you need it.

 We realise these are worrying times for many of our customers and that some people may find themselves in an economically vulnerable position which prompts unexpected expenses or a reduced level of income.
 We will continue to support our customers and provide you with additional information to help at this difficult time.

 We recognise that market falls caused by the Covid-19 pandemic are understandably unsettling and may be causing you some concern about the performance of your pension or investment.
 It can be worrying to see your investments fall in value, especially in these unprecedented times.